- Academic Programs

 Watch a short video synopsis of the issues Dr. Harker engages in his book, Creating Scientific Controversies: Uncertainty and Bias in Science and Society.

 Many of our Philosophy majors go on to find success in a variety of careers, including law, medicine, and business, to name but a few.
 Read what our graduates have to say about how a philosophy major prepared them for life after college.

-The Department of Philosophy & Humanities offers both a traditional philosophy major and a philosophy major with emphasis in religious studies.
+The Department of Philosophy & Humanities offers three concentrations of the philosophy major: traditional Philosophy, Religious Studies, and Justice, Ethics, and Law.
 Students may pursue either a B.A. or B.S. degree.
-Minors are also offered in philosophy, religious studies, and humanities.
+Minors are also offered in Philosophy, Religious Studies, and Humanities.

 Philosophy is quite unlike any other field.
 It is unique both in its methods and in